Bangkok

 What we're doing in Bangkok

 Breathe Bangkok is working with city officials, air quality experts, local partners and communities to tackle air pollution and protect public health.
-We are supporting the city in preparing for the operationalisation of Thailand’s forthcoming Clean Air Management Act at city level, including its development of a long-term Clean Air Management Plan, as well as relevant legal frameworks and economic considerations.

 Together with local organisations, Breathe Bangkok is raising public awareness about the health effects of air pollution, expanding community-led air quality and health monitoring in high-risk areas, and equipping residents to participate in budgeting processes for clean air measures.
-The initiative is also developing tools to help the city take targeted action in the areas facing the highest health and socio-economic risks from air pollution.
+The initiative is also developing tools to help the city take targeted action in the areas facing the highest risks from air pollution.

 In Bangkok, we work with a range of local partners and community groups in our efforts to clean the city’s air, including the Bangkok Metropolitan Administration, Hub of Talents for Air Pollution and Climate, Urban Studies Lab, Sasin Management Consulting, Big Data Institute, and Joint Graduate School of Energy and Environment.